eppic-team/eppic/eppic-cli/README.md

    - Unzip the eppic.zip file.
 This will produce an eppic directory with a few files in it (including this README) and two subdirectories bin and lib.

-   - (Optional) To use a local copy of `uniprotjapi.jar`, copy or symlink it to the `lib/` subdirectory.
-     Otherwise, this will be automatically downloaded on the first run.

    - Copy the eppic.conf file provided to your home directory with the name `.eppic.conf`.
 Edit it and set the parameters: